roots/sage/lib/modules/core.redux/ReduxFramework/README.txt

 = Docs & Support =
 You can find [docs](http://reduxframework.com/docs/), [FAQs](http://reduxframework.com/docs/) and more detailed information about ReduxFramework on [reduxframework.com](http://reduxframework.com).
-If you were unable to find the answer to your question on the [FAQs](http://reduxframework.com/docs/) or in any of the [documentation](http://reduxframework.com/docs/), you should search [the issue tracker on Github](https://github.com/ReduxFramework/ReduxFramework/issues).
+If you were unable to find the answer to your question on the [FAQs](http://reduxframework.com/docs/), or in any of the [documentation](http://reduxframework.com/docs/), you should search [the issue tracker on Github](https://github.com/ReduxFramework/ReduxFramework/issues).
 If you can't locate any topics that pertain to your particular issue, [post a new issue](https://github.com/ReduxFramework/ReduxFramework/issues/new) for it.

 = Redux Framework Needs Your Support =
 It is hard to continue development and support for this free plugin without contributions from users like you.
 If you enjoy using Redux Framework, and find it useful, please consider [making a donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=N5AD7TSH8YA5U).
 Your donation will help encourage and support the plugin's continued development and better user support.

-= Fields =
+= Fields Types =
-Hold on to your hats.
-Here are the fields Redux supports.

 * Border
 * Button Set
 * Checkbox / Multi-Check